 What can economic and political theory say about the mapping from the electoral rule to corruption or rents for politicians?
-To the best of our knowledge, only a few studies have tried to model this relation formally.
+To the best of our knowledge, only a few analytical studies have addressed this question.

-One idea is that an electoral system promoting the entry of new parties or new candidates better protects voters against corruption.
+One idea is that electoral rules promoting the entry of many parties or candidates protect voters against corruption in a better way.
 The clearest formalization is perhaps the model suggested by Myerson (1993).
 He assumes, on the one hand, that candidates (parties) and voters have opposite interests regarding the level of corruption.
-On the other hand, interests diverge within the set of voters as well as within the set of candidates along another ideological dimension.
+On the other hand, interests diverge within the set of voters as well as within the set of candidates along an ideological dimension.
 In this setting, corrupt incumbents may still cling on to power if voters sharing the same ideological preferences cannot find a good substitute candidate (party).
 Given how other voters behave, an individual voter may also find it too costly to vote for another party representing her own ideological group, as that may raise the probability of victory for a candidate on the other side of the ideological scale.
 Thus the voters' ability to hold corrupt incumbents accountable is better the lower are the barriers to entry in the electoral system.

-In Myerson's model, voting behavior is endogenous to the electoral system, whereas corruptibility is assumed to be an exogenous feature of each candidate (party).
+In Myerson's model, voting behavior is endogenous to the electoral rule, whereas corruptibility is assumed to be an exogenous feature of each candidate (party).
 Ferejohn (1986) instead endogenizes the behavior of incumbents, by letting them choose a level of effort, given that voters hold incumbents accountable for their performance through a retrospective-voting rule.
 As shown by Persson, Roland and Tabellini (2000), however, one can easily reformulate Ferejohn's model such that deterrence of rent extraction takes the place of promotion of effort.
 In the model, electoral defeat is less fearsome the higher the probability that an ousted incumbent will return to office in the future.
 While Ferejohn treats this probability as an exogenous parameter, he points out that it is likely to be negatively related to the number of parties, or the number of candidates.
 This brings us back to the barriers of entry raised by the electoral system.